-All our work in school is also guided by our school's Christian values of compassion, creativity, courage, simplicity and community.
+Our vision is brought to life by our school's Christian values of compassion, creativity, courage, simplicity and community.

 Christ Church Primary School aims to ensure that all personal data collected, stored, processed and destroyed about any natural person, whether they be a member of staff, pupil, parent, governors, visitors, contractor, consultant, a member of supply staff or other individual in the School is done so in accordance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018).